You are here: Home > Terms & Conditions

 Normal Business Hours: 9.00am to 5.30pm local UK time, each Business Day.

 Services: access to and use of the Software, Documentation and App and any additional features and/or services as may be agreed between the parties from time to time.

-Software: the WhosOffice online staff holiday and shift planner software applications provided by WhosOffice as part of the Services.
+Software: the WhosOffice online staff holiday planner software applications provided by XD as part of the Services.

 Subscription Term: the term of the Contract.

 Terms: these terms and conditions as amended from time to time in accordance with clause 22.

 Users: those employees of the Customer who are authorised by the Customer to use the Services as listed in the Customer’s account area of the Website.

 Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices.

 Website: www.whosoffice.com www.whosoffice.co.uk or such other website as is notified to the Customer by XD from time to time.

 XD: X:drive Computing Limited, a company incorporated and registered in England and Wales with company number 03736333 whose registered office is at The Beer Cart Building, Beer Cart Lane, Canterbury, Kent CT1 2NY.